antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

 .. attribute:: SSLContext.check_hostname

-   Wether to match the peer cert's hostname with :func:`match_hostname` in :meth:`SSLSocket.do_handshake`.
+   Whether to match the peer cert's hostname with :func:`match_hostname` in :meth:`SSLSocket.do_handshake`.
 The context's :attr:`~SSLContext.verify_mode` must be set to :data:`CERT_OPTIONAL` or :data:`CERT_REQUIRED`, and you must pass *server_hostname* to